 Having your SD Card show you an error like the ones mentioned in the title – Memory Card Error or Memory Card Locked – never feels good, but it happens more often than you might think.
 I know that panic is the first thing you’ll feel when such an error appears for the first time as you are worried that you might have lost all your valuable photos on the SD card, but you should not panic yet.

-In this article, I will share with you a complete guide and multiple steps that you can try to fix the SD Memory card error message, or the Memory Card Locked message – depending on which one you’re getting.
+In this article, I will share with you a complete guide with step by step instructions that you follow to try to fix the SD Memory card error message, or the Memory Card Locked message – depending on which one you’re getting.

 For some reason, it appears that it’s the Canon camera owners that get this Memory Card Error message most often, but it can help on any camera and in most cases it’s not the camera brand that causes the problem.